Link: Apply now for The Platinum Card® from American Express

 - Complimentary in-room Wi-Fi (exclusions apply)

 Best of all, the rate is typically in line with the best available rate.
-I get a lot of value out of this program.
 Having the Amex Platinum Card gets you access to this, and if you prepay your reservation you even earn 5x points.

 With the Amex Platinum you have access to the new Global Dining Access program by Resy, giving access to premium events and other perks, like priority notify and VIP status.